yetu/frontend-library-starter/README.md

 That's why we have created this library!

-It will allow you to build bulletproof frontend libraries, which can be used with all latest technologies (ES6, jspm, systemjs) and some older ones (CommonJS, AMD, UMD, npm, bower, ...).
+It will allow you to build **bulletproof frontend libraries**, which can be used with all latest technologies (ES6, jspm, systemjs) and some older ones (CommonJS, AMD, UMD, npm, bower, ...).

 Here is some docs to proceed: